Adults withholding consent

 Occasionally, a Gillick-competent child or an adult with parental authority may refuse to consent or authorise treatment.

-In deciding whether or not to treat a child in such circumstances, your assessment of whether it is in the child's best interests to treat against their wishes should include:
+In deciding whether to treat a child in such circumstances, your assessment of if it is in their best interests to treat against their wishes should include: